CEATEC Exhibition Manual Site

 Exhibition Regulations

 3. 3.
-Exhibit Areas, Number of Booths to Apply, Height Limitations
+Exhibition Area, Number of Booths Applied for, Height Restrictions

 Copyright CEATEC Organizing Committee All rights reserved.